 Sports Teams to Bet on in Pennsylvania

 Pennsylvania is loaded with teams for players to wager throughout the year.
-The first thing that makes Pennsylvania unique is its ruling on betting local colleges.
+The first thing that makes Pennsylvania sports betting unique is its ruling on betting local colleges.
+While most states restrict betting on local colleges and/or collegiate athletic contests, Pennsylvania doesn’t do either of those things.

 In addition to college sports, Pennsylvania is also home to eight major professional sports franchises.
 It has at least one team in all leagues, including the NFL, MLB, NBA, NHL, and MLS.
 This puts Pennsylvania in fifth place for professional sports franchises among the 50 states.

 In the NFL, Pennsylvania is home to the Philadelphia Eagles and the Pittsburgh Steelers.
 The Eagles play in the NFC East and are coached by Doug Pederson.
-The team has won one Super Bowl, in 2017.
+The team won one Super Bowl, in 2017.
+It went to the Super Bowl five years later but was defeated by the Kansas City Chiefs.

 The Steelers play in the AFC North and are coached by Mike Tomlin.
 Under Tomlin, the team has won two Super Bowls in 2005 and 2008.
 In addition to these two championships, the Steelers won another four Super Bowls dating back to 1974.